normandev/sample-tracker/CONTRIBUTING.md

 # How to contribute

-### Send patches to the Dart repo

-We are currently in the middle of a migration process.
-This sample is still developed under the Dart repo in `branches/bleeding_edge/dart/samples/tracker/`.
-Until the migration is complete, we are not accepting pull requests on this repo.

 ### Sign our Contributor License Agreement (CLA)

 Even for small changes, we ask that you please sign the CLA electronically